jona-sassenhagen/markdown_beamerposter/README.md

 I found the basic code online, but I cannot find the source anymore.
 If this is yours, please contact so I can give proper attribution!

+Needs pandoc and a Latex distribution.

+To compile, run `make poster`.